What happens in court at an eviction hearing?

 If the decree granted was for your eviction, your landlord can now legally evict you, normally 14 days after decree has been granted.
 In some situations they may choose not to enforce this, for example if you can clear the rent account.
 Check with your landlord if there is any way this can be done.

 If there is no way of preventing the eviction, you should try to find alternative accommodation.
 If you cannot find alternative accommodation you should make a homeless application to the council.
 If you are having difficulty finding accommodation, get advice from Shelter Scotland's free housing advice helpline 0808 800 4444 or Citizens Advice near you.
-Use the Advice Services Directory to find help in your area.

 If you do not move out, you will receive a letter telling you that the sheriff officers will eject you.